ToyVo/.dotfiles/README.md

 # dotfiles

-basic dotfiles that I use, whereever possible I use the base16 material color scheme
+basic dotfiles that I use

 some software that my dotfiles use:
 * stow